Nonconsumption agreements: Britain's reaction

 In reaction to the colonists' actions regarding the Boston Tea Party, Britain decided to pass what were known as the Intolerable Acts.
 These acts were aimed at bringing the colonies back into compliance with the King’s wishes and included the outlawing of town meetings.

 Once again, the colonists were outraged.
 In response, twelve of the thirteen colonies formed the First Continental Congress, where they drafted a list of grievances against the crown and the provisions they would make until legislature was changed.
 One of these provisions were the non-consumption agreements, which stated that unless Britain repealed their previously passed acts, then the colonies would engage in neither the import of British goods nor export goods to Britain and its colonies.

 Split in the Colonies

 It is important to note, however, that the colonists were not wholly supportive of refusing to consume British goods.
 This was especially the case with many merchants whose stores were stocked full of British goods and feared the shock that their income would surely incur.
-The southern colonies were also a large group that was wary of the effect that refusing trade with Britain would bring, as they were more heavily involved in producing the goods, such as cotton, that England consumed more heavily than were the northern colonies.
+The Southern Colonies were also a large group that was wary of the effect that refusing trade with Britain would bring, as they were more heavily involved in producing the goods, such as cotton, that England consumed more heavily than were the Thirteen Colonies.